moilolon/portfolio/memory_bank/productContext.md

 ## Purpose

-The portfolio aims to help developers showcase their skills, experience, and personal style to potential employers or clients.
-It serves as a tool for finding job opportunities and promoting personal branding.
+The portfolio aims to help developers showcase their skills and experience effectively to potential employers or clients, facilitating job opportunities and personal branding.

 ## Problems Solved

-1. Provides a centralized platform for developers to present their professional profile.
+- Lack of a centralized platform to display professional achievements.
-2. Simplifies the process of sharing key information like skills, experience, and projects.
-3. Enhances visibility to potential employers and clients.
+- Difficulty in presenting skills and experience in a visually appealing and organized manner.
+- Limited tools for developers to promote their personal style and expertise.

 ## User Experience Goals

-1. Intuitive navigation with a top menu linking to key sections (technologies, experience, projects, training, and about me).
+- Intuitive navigation with a top menu linking to key sections.
-2. Visually appealing design with icons accompanying key information (e.g., technologies, company names, project names, etc.).
-3. Easy access to contact information, CV, and social networks through buttons with respective icons.
-4. Clear and concise presentation of experience, projects, and training details.
+- Clear and concise presentation of experience, projects, and training details.
-5. Responsive design optimized for various devices and screen sizes.
+- Responsive design optimized for various devices and screen sizes.
+- Visually appealing design using Tailwind CSS.
+- Seamless integration of backend services with Supabase.
+- Fast and reliable deployment via Vercel.